Expungements, Set-Asides, and Sealing of Records in Arizona

 Under a new law in Arizona (A.R.S. § 13-911), a person's criminal records including arrests, charges, and convictions may be sealed in certain circumstances.
 If a record is successfully sealed, that means the public including potential employers and those who provide housing will not have access to that record.

 The 928 Law Firm is Here for You

-If you or someone you know has an Arizona felony or misdemeanor conviction and wants to seek a set aside or expungement, contact The 928 Law Firm right away to schedule a free consultation.
+If you or someone you know has an Arizona felony or misdemeanor conviction and wants to seek an expungement, a set aside, or to seal their record contact, The 928 Law Firm right away to schedule a free consultation.
 We look forward to serving you.